scikit-hep/root_numpy/doc/index.rst

 vector<t>    np.object
 ===========  =========================

-Variable length array (`particletype[nparticle]`) and vector (`vector<int>`) are converted to object of numpy array of corresponding types.
-Fixed length array is converted to fixed length array field in numpy.
+Variable length arrays (such as `particletype[nparticle]`) and vectors (such as `vector<int>`) are converted to NumPy arrays of the corresponding types.
+Fixed length arrays are converted to fixed length NumPy array fields.